flizhou/age_effects_on_COVID-19/doc/report.md

     ## data:  .
     ## Bartlett's K-squared = 3706.3, df = 4, p-value < 2.2e-16

-Then, let’s look at the rest assumptions: First, check the Residuals vs Fitted plot for the linearity assumption.
+First, check the Residuals vs Fitted plot for the linearity assumption.
 Residuals should have zero expectations at each fitted value.
 There are some obvious patterns in the plot and the averages of residuals are away from zero.
 So the linearity assumption does not hold and the LSE (Least Squares Estimator) might be biased and even inconsistent.

 Second, check the Normal Q-Q plot for the normality assumption.
 Deviations of the lower and upper tails from the straight line indicates